Marcoswodbarros/blogr-landing-page2/README.md

 # Frontend Mentor Challenge - Blogr Landing Page 2

-This is my tenth challenge from Rocketseat.
+This is my tenth challenge from Frontend Mentor.

 ## Table of contents